CSC-3380-Spring-2025/Team-7/README.md

 Design Lead: Amy Tran ([Froggie-A](https://github.com/Froggie-A))\
 Quality Assurance Tester: Kashvi Teli ([kashvii](https://github.com/kashvii-1))\
-Quality Assurance Tester: Jalen Neverdon ([JJoestar4](https://github.com/JJoestar4)) Project Manager: Amber Gill ([agill32](https://github.com/agill32))\
-Communications Lead: Renee Vo ([vrenee0](https://github.com/vrenee0))\
-Git Master: Steven Tan ([stanlsu](https://github.com/stanlsu))\
-Design Lead: Amy Tran ([Froggie-A](https://github.com/Froggie-A))\
-Quality Assurance Tester: Kashvi Teli ([kashvii](https://github.com/kashvii-1))\
 Quality Assurance Tester: Jalen Neverdon ([JJoestar4](https://github.com/JJoestar4))

 # About Our Software

-Echoes of Ruin is a game created in Unity that features a dungeon, a gacha, and a nurture mechanic.
-The main forest clearing houses the shop, the gacha, the skin changer, and the nurture.
-The shop is where you can use your coins to buy items to care for your animal in the nurture, which tracks your stats throughout the game and lowers your animal's needs accordingly-- as well as providing an attack bonus if high enough.
-The gacha is at the top of the clearing and features a fully animated and functional slot machine, which lets you spin for multiple skins of different rarities.
-Once won, these skins can be applied at the skin changer in the forest clearing.
-If you go down, you reach the dungeon which features three enemy types: melee, laser, and scatter.
-All three of these enemies have their own unique methods of attacking the player and unique tactics.
-There's also other small quality of life features like a save function and the ability to edit the music and sound volume.

 Echoes of Ruin is a game created in Unity that features a dungeon, a gacha, and a nurture mechanic.
 The main forest clearing houses the shop, the gacha, the skin changer, and the nurture.
 The shop is where you can use your coins to buy items to care for your animal in the nurture, which tracks your stats throughout the game and lowers your animal's needs accordingly-- as well as providing an attack bonus if high enough.
 The gacha is at the top of the clearing and features a fully animated and functional slot machine, which lets you spin for multiple skins of different rarities.
 Once won, these skins can be applied at the skin changer in the forest clearing.
 If you go down, you reach the dungeon which features three enemy types: melee, laser, and scatter.
 All three of these enemies have their own unique methods of attacking the player and unique tactics.
 There's also other small quality of life features like a save function and the ability to edit the music and sound volume.